G4bri3l777/QAOA/README.md

 ## Acknowledgments

 - **IBM Quantum:** For the Qiskit Runtime Service and SamplerV2.
-- ** Dr. Ilya Safro for his guidance, discussion and mentoring.
+- **Dr. Ilya Safro, ECE & CS from University of Delaware** for his guidance, discussion and mentoring.